ANPC Annual General Meeting held Wednesday 20 November 2019

 The Annual General Meeting of the Australian Network for Plant Conservation Inc. (ANPC) was held on Wednesday 20 November 2019 at the Australian National Botanic Gardens, Canberra.

-Dr Andrew Crawford and Dr Paul Gibson-Roy were renominated as Ordinary Members.
+Dr Andrew Crawford and Dr Paul Gibson-Roy were re-elected as Ordinary Members.

-Bob Makinson was nominated as an Ordinary Member.
+Bob Makinson was elected as an Ordinary Member.